 - 2001-21 Toyota Prius

-Let’s say your car did not make the above list, that does not mean that your catalytic converter cannot be stolen.
+Let’s say your car did not make the list above; that does not mean your catalytic converter cannot be stolen.
 It is always good to remain cautious.
-There are some vehicles that have not made the list because they are not as common, but they are also at high risk of converter theft.
+Some vehicles have not made the list because they are not as common, but they are also at high risk of converter theft.
 These cars include:

-Luxury cars: The Most Valuable Catalytic Converter Prize goes to the Ferrari F430, coming in at a whopping $3,770 each.
-The F430 has two converters, so they’re a pretty big target for thieves.
+The Most Valuable Catalytic Converter Prize goes to the Ferrari F430 at $3,770 each.
+The F430 has two converters, so they’re a big target for thieves.

 Lamborghinis also have incredibly pricey catalytic converters, averaging at about $3,000.

-Hybrid cars: The more emissions-friendly the car, the more valuable its catalytic converter will be.
-These vehicles require a higher concentration of the precious metal palladium, increasing the total cost.
+The more emissions-friendly the car, the more valuable its catalytic converter will be.
+These vehicles require a higher concentration of the precious metal palladium, increasing the cost.

-Older cars: Due to high concentration of valuable metals and their general non-eco-friendliness, catalytic converters in larger, older vehicles are worth much more than newer, more efficient cars.
+Due to the high concentration of valuable metals and their general non-eco-friendliness, catalytic converters in larger, older vehicles are worth much more than newer, more efficient cars.

 Secondly, their height from the ground makes it easier for thieves to access the converters.